GLOBAL MARKETS-North Korea nerves push stocks down for third day, lift gold

 "We would currently be careful with a whiff of risk aversion in the air and, by extension, also stay away from shorts in the rates market," RBC's global macro strategist Peter Schaffrik said.

-The market's main safe-haven, gold, hit a two-month high of 1278 an ounce.
+The market's main backstop in times of strain, gold, hit a two-month high of $1,282 an ounce amid the nervousness.

+Steel and copper prices stayed strong in metals markets.
 Oil also regained momentum as data pointed to declining U.S. inventories.
-Brent crude was up 30 cents at $53.00 a barrel.
+Brent crude was up 80 cents at $53.50 a barrel and U.S. crude was up 60 cents and back up to $50.

-Sociedad Quimica y Minera de Chile, one of the world’s largest producer of iodine – a substance used to combat radiation – has seen its share price increase by over a third since the start of July.

-U.S. missile makers Raytheon and Lockheed Martin have outperformed Wall Street by almost 4 percent in recent days.

-"Most investors will be completely out of their depth in making any assessment on the (North Korea) situation," said Koon Chow, emerging market FX strategist at fund manager UBP.
-"Therefore one shouldn’t make a big call."
-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Reporting by Marc Jones Additional reporting by Karin Strohecker and John Geddie Editing by Jeremy Gaunt)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Reporting by Marc Jones; Additional reporting by Karin Strohecker and John Geddie; Editing by Catherine Evans)